-Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
-The related parties of the Fund include the Fund Manager, the Fund Board, other funds managed by the Fund Manager and employees of the same.
-In the ordinary course of its activities, the Fund has transactions with the related parties.
+The related parties of the Fund include the Bank, the Fund Manager, the Fund Board and other funds managed by the Fund Manager.
+In the ordinary course of its activities, the Fund transacts business with the related parties.

 In addition to transactions disclosed elsewhere in these financial statements, transactions with related parties for the years ended 31 December and related balances as at 31 December are as follows: